jeremylynch83/drjeremylynch/_combined_master.md

 * **Surgical clipping**: An operation in which the skull is temporarily opened and a tiny metal clip is placed across the neck of the aneurysm to seal it off.
 * **Endovascular treatment**: A minimally invasive approach performed from inside the blood vessels, usually by passing catheters from the groin or wrist up to the brain.
 Platinum coils, stents, or flow-diverting devices are placed to seal or redirect blood flow away from the aneurysm.

 Historically, clipping was the only option.
 Since the early 2000s, large clinical studies such as the **International Subarachnoid Aneurysm Trial (ISAT)** have shown that endovascular coiling gives good outcomes for many patients.
-Today, most aneurysms that can be treated this way are managed endovascularly as it is a less invasive technique.
+Today, the majority of aneurysms that can be treated this way are managed endovascularly as it is a less invasive technique.

 ## Risks and recovery with surgical clipping